VadymNikitan/SOC-Home-Lab-Azure/cases/003-RDP-Password-Guessing-Detection/README.md

 Before generating the authentication attack sequence, the RDP service and network connectivity were validated from both the Windows target and the authorized Kali Linux attacker host.

-The validation was performed in the following order:

-1. Verify Remote Desktop Services
-2. Verify that RDP is enabled
-3. Verify Windows Firewall configuration
-4. Test RDP connectivity from the current attacker VM
-5. Verify TCP/3389 connectivity using Nmap
-6. Establish a legitimate RDP session using `xfreerdp`

----

 ### Step 1 — Verify Remote Desktop Services